-If you choose to buy a house with a secondary unit and rent it out.
+In addition to the absence of maintenance fees, buying a house with a secondary unit gives you the option to rent it out.
 When calculating your debt service ratios, you may be able to add up to 50% of the potential rent to your income for qualification purposes.
 That’s not an option when you buy a condo.

-Since the simple act of selling your home can erase tens of thousands of dollars in built up equity, it may be worth buying a larger house that will meet your needs for longer.
-If you’re thinking of buying a condo to start and moving up to a house after a few years, your long-term financial picture might be better if you go directly to the house market.
-If you think a condo will suit you for at least five years or longer, the cost of selling and moving won’t be as much of a consideration.
+Since the simple act of selling your home can erase tens of thousands of dollars in built-up equity, it may be worth buying a larger home that will meet your needs in the first place.
+If you plan to own a home eventually, that could mean going directly to the housing market.
+If you think a condo or cheaper house will suit you for at least five years, the cost of selling and moving won’t be as much of a consideration.
 This is because the costs of selling will be spread out over several years, and you’ll reduce the risk of losing money on your first home purchase.

 Houses cost more to own and maintain

-Even though house maintenance costs don’t factor into mortgage affordability, they certainly factor into your monthly budget.
 With a condo, most of the maintenance is covered by your monthly condo fees – this is because most maintenance is done at a building level.
 When you buy a house, you’re personally on the hook for every repair to every component at the time it comes up.
-A failed furnace or leaky roof will easily cost you thousands of dollars.
-And you’re responsible for mowing the lawn, shoveling the snow, and all the day-to-day activities that are covered for condo owners.
-House owners spend 1.5% of the home’s value per year on maintenance on average – sometimes less, sometimes much more.
+A failed furnace or leaky roof can easily cost you thousands of dollars.
+You’re also responsible for mowing the lawn, shoveling the snow, and all the day-to-day activities that are covered for condo owners.